eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 When false (default) Cyclone DDS uses unicast for data whenever there a single unicast suffices.
 Setting this to true makes it prefer multicasting data, falling back to unicast only when no multicast is available.

 The default value is: "false".

+##### //CycloneDDS/Domain/General/Interfaces/NetworkInterface[@presence_required]
+Boolean

+By default all specified network interfaces must be present, if they are missing Cyclone will refuse to start.
+By explicitly setting this setting for an interface you can instruct Cyclone to simply ignore that interface if it is not present.

+The default value is: "true".

 ##### //CycloneDDS/Domain/General/Interfaces/NetworkInterface[@priority]